schinavro/taps/docs/taps/coords.rst

     >>> print(coords.shape)
     (3, 14, 300)

-atomic representation is array like object with shape 3 x A x N where A is number of atoms and N is the number of intermediate images including inital and final.
+atomic representation is array like object with shape :math:`3 \times A \times N` where :math:`A` is number of atoms and :math:`N` is the number of intermediate images.

 Array like
 ==========

-Coords is arraylike object.
+Coords is an arraylike object.
+It would be easier to consider it a numpy array with additional kinetic calculation method.
+To return only the array,

+   >>> coords_array = paths.coords[..., :]

+If you want to keep the class, but send partial info you can call the coords.

+   >>> coords_copied = paths.coords(index=np.s_[:])

 List of all Methods
 ===================

 .. autoclass:: Coords
    :members:
+   :exclude-members: Nk,T, all, any, argmax,argmin,argpartition,argsort,astype,base,byteswap,choose,clip,compress,conj,conjugate,ctypes,cumprod,cumsum,data,diagonal,dot,dtype,dump,dumps,fill,flags,flatte,getfield,imag,item,itemset,itemsize,max,mean,min,nbytes,ndim,newbyteorder, nonzero, partition, prod ,ptp ,put ,ravel ,rcoords, repeat , reshape , resize , round , searchsorted , setfield , setflags , shape , size , sort , squeeze , std , strides , sum , swapaxes , take , tobytes , tofile , tolist , tostring , trace , transpose , var , view